nMaax/crispy-waffle/README.md

 uv run pytest --cov=policy --cov-fail-under=70
 ```

-## Debugging and quick runs
+### Debugging and quick runs

-  1. trainer=debug
+`trainer=` arg for `uv run python policy/...` presents some handy options useful for quick debugging, more specifically:
-  Ideal for a "smoke test" to ensure your code runs without crashing before starting a long training session.

-- Action: Runs exactly 1 training and 1 validation batch (fast_dev_run: true).
-- Disables checkpointing and enables detect_anomaly: true to help catch NaNs or gradients issues.
+1. `trainer=debug`: ideal for a "smoke test" to ensure your code runs without crashing before starting a long training session.
+It runs exactly 1 training and 1 validation batch (`fast_dev_run: true`), disables checkpointing and enables `detect_anomaly: true` to help catch NaNs or gradients issues.

-  1. trainer=overfit_one_batch
-  Useful for verifying that your model is actually capable of learning (i.e., it can memorize a single batch).

-- Trains on only 1 batch for up to 50 epochs (overfit_batches: 1).
-- You should see the loss drop almost to zero quickly.
+2. `trainer=overfit_one_batch`: useful for verifying that your model is actually capable of learning (i.e., it can memorize a single batch).
+Trains on only 1 batch for up to 50 epochs.
+You should see the loss drop almost to zero quickly.
 If it doesn't, there's likely a bug in your architecture or loss function.

-  1. trainer=cpu
-  Forces training on the CPU, which is occasionally useful for debugging CUDA-specific errors.
+3. `trainer=cpu`: forces training on the CPU, which is occasionally useful for debugging CUDA-specific errors.

-  2. Direct CLI Overrides
-  Since it's just a standard Lightning Trainer, you can also pass any Lightning Trainer flag (<https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-flags>) directly from the command line:
+4. Extra Lightning CLI overrides: since this is just a standard Lightning Trainer, you can also pass any [Lightning Trainer flag](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-flags) directly from the command line, e.g., `trainer.fast_dev_run=true`, `trainer.limit_train_batches=10`, `trainer.precision=16-mixed`, `trainer.deterministic=true`

-- Quick check: trainer.fast_dev_run=true (what I used earlier).
-- Limit data: trainer.limit_train_batches=10 (only use 10 batches per epoch).
-- Precision: trainer.precision=16-mixed (use half-precision).
-- Deterministic: trainer.deterministic=true (for reproducibility).

 ---

-### ManiSkill fork

-crispy-waffle's custom tasks (`PlaceCubeLeft-v1`, `StackCubeSwapped-v1`, `StackCubeLockedRotation-v1`,
-`StackCubeRestrictedSpawn-v1`, `PlaceSphereRestrictedSpawn-v1`, and the modified `PlaceSphere-v1`) are
-defined in [nMaax/ManiSkill](https://github.com/nMaax/ManiSkill), `dev` branch, not in vanilla
-ManiSkill. `pyproject.toml` pulls `mani-skill` straight from that fork via `[tool.uv.sources]`,
-pinned by `uv.lock` to the exact commit resolved at lock time — `uv sync` always reproduces the
-same environment definitions, and re-resolving to a newer fork commit is an explicit,
-opt-in `uv lock -P mani-skill`.

-`policy/environments/*.py` no longer duplicates any task/physics logic.
-Each file there is a thin
-subclass of the corresponding fork env that only adds crispy-waffle-specific glue this project
-needs (the `STATE_SCHEMA` used by `ManiSkillStateDeFlattener`, and `generate_heuristic_goal()` for
-goal-conditioned policies) — it is not itself a source of task-behavior truth. **New or modified
-tasks should be implemented in the fork** (`mani_skill/envs/tasks/tabletop/`), not here.
+## Custom ManiSkill code and replays

+crispy-waffle's custom tasks (`PlaceCubeLeft-v1`, `StackCubeSwapped-v1`, `StackCubeLockedRotation-v1`, `StackCubeRestrictedSpawn-v1`, `PlaceSphereRestrictedSpawn-v1`, and the modified `PlaceSphere-v1`) are defined in [nMaax/ManiSkill](https://github.com/nMaax/ManiSkill), `dev` branch, not in vanilla ManiSkill. `pyproject.toml` pulls `mani-skill` straight from such fork via `[tool.uv.sources]`, currently it is pinned to a specific commit, if you introduce new modifications you can re-resolve to the newer fork commit via `uv lock -P mani-skill`.

+If you plan to implement some custom code for environments/motionplanning that is not tirival, then **do it the fork** (`mani_skill/envs/tasks/tabletop/`), not here, and re-sync with the new code introduced.

 ### Offline Data Generation & Motion Planning (`mplib`) Setup

-For tasks like `PlaceSphere-v1` where pre-collected demos might not be readily available, you can generate your own trajectories using the built-in motion planning.
+For tasks like `PlaceSphere-v1` where pre-collected demos might not be readily available, you can generate your own trajectories using the built-in motion planning from ManiSkil.
 It is recommended to maintain a **cloned version of ManiSkill** as an isolated "Data Generator" to avoid dependency conflicts with your main crispy-waffle clone.

-### Setup Maniskill source code

 Clone the fork from [here](https://github.com/nMaax/ManiSkill) (not the original ManiSkill) and set up using `uv sync`.
 This allows you to run example scripts and motion planning solvers that are not always packaged in the standard pip release, against the exact same task definitions used by the main project.